Non-reductive geometric invariant theory and hyperbolicity: Non-reductive GIT compactification of the jet differentials bundle

 Let $X$ be a nonsingular complex projective variety of dimension $n$.
-In this section we describe a projective completion of the quasi-projective quotient $J_kX/\diff_k(1)$, introduced in \S \ref{subsec:jetdiff}, using non-reductive GIT.
-Let $\diff_X$ denote the principal $\diff_k(n)$-bundle over $X$ formed by all local polynomial coordinate systems on $X$.
-Note that this is not a vector bundle because the structure group is $\diff_k(n)$.
-Then let
+In this section we will use non-reductive GIT to construct a projective completion of the quasi-projective quotient $J_k^\reg X/\diff_k(1)$, introduced in \S \ref{subsec:jetdiff}.
+Recall that $\diff_X$ denotes the principal $\diff_k(n)$-bundle over $X$ formed by all local polynomial coordinate systems on $X$, and that